alottabits/boardfarm-bdd/docs/automated_ui_maintenance_strategy.md

             --input current_ui_map.json \
             --output ./tests/ui_helpers/new_acs_selectors.yaml

-      - name: Create Pull Request with updated YAML
+      - name: Generate updated Navigation YAML if changes were detected
         if: steps.detect.outputs.changes_detected == 'true'
+        run: |
+          python /path/to/boardfarm/tools/navigation_generator.py \
+            --input current_ui_map.json \
+            --output ./tests/ui_helpers/new_acs_navigation.yaml

+      - name: Create Pull Request with updated YAML artifacts against the Test Suite repo
+        if: steps.detect.outputs.changes_detected == 'true'
         uses: peter-evans/create-pull-request@v5
         with:
+          # This would target the boardfarm-bdd repository
+          repository: your-org/boardfarm-bdd
+          token: ${{ secrets.BFF_BDD_PAT }} # A token with permissions to the test repo
-          commit-message: 'chore: Update ACS UI selector artifact'
+          commit-message: 'chore: Update UI test artifacts from product build'
-          title: 'UI Changes Detected: Update acs_selectors.yaml'
+          title: 'UI Changes Detected: Update selector and navigation artifacts'
           body-path: ui_changes.md
-          branch: ui-maintenance/update-selectors
+          branch: ui-maintenance/auto-update-artifacts
 ```

 ## Benefits of This Approach

+### 1. **Early Detection**
+- Developers are immediately notified of the impact their UI changes have on the test suite.
+- Reduces the feedback loop between development and QA.

-### 1. **Framework-Provided Tooling**
+### 2. **Framework-Provided Tooling**
 - No need to rewrite discovery and maintenance scripts for every project.
 - Ensures a standard process for all UI test suites.

-### 2. **Test Suite-Owned Artifacts**
+### 3. **Test Suite-Owned Artifacts**
-- The UI baseline and the final `selectors.yaml` file are version-controlled alongside the tests that use them.
+- The UI baseline and the final `selectors.yaml` and `navigation.yaml` files are version-controlled alongside the tests that use them.
 - CI/CD operates on the test suite repository, not the core framework.

-### 3. **Clear Separation**
+### 4. **Clear Separation**
 - The framework provides the *how* (the tools).
-- The test suite provides the *what* (the UI-specific baseline and selector files).
+- The test suite provides the *what* (the UI-specific baseline and artifact files).

 ## Implementation Roadmap